 Access: Head to Tamsui MRT Station, and then take any of the following bus’s and alight at Laomei Stop (老梅站): 862, 863, 892.

-Taiwan Beaches – Recommended Resort for Laomei Beach: Chat Hot Spring Resort
+Recommended Resort at Laomei Beach: Chat Hot Spring Resort

 Located only 13km away from Laomei Beach, the Chat Hot Spring Resort is the perfect accommodation for those who are after those lazy mornings and long afternoons stretching out the muscles in the hot tub.
 Its grand interior décor and secluded location will make it feel like you’re in a place far, far away, when in actual fact, it’s quite easy to reach from Taipei.